School of Music

-Her research interests surround music perception and cognition as a function of instrumental music teacher/conductor effectiveness, music teacher education, and affective and emotional responses to music.
+Her research interests surround music perception and cognition as a function of instrumental music teacher/conductor effectiveness, music teacher education, affective and emotional responses to music, and community music.
 Her research has been presented at regional, national, and international conferences, most notably the National Biennial In-Service Conference of NAfME: The National Association for Music Education, the Annual Music Education Week in Washington D. C. (MENC), International Symposium for Research in Music Behavior, Society for Music Teacher Education (SMTE), International Society for Music Education, Society for Music Perception and Cognition (SMPC), and the International Conference on Music Perception and Cognition (ICMPC).

 Her scholarly work has been published in the Journal of Research in Music Education, Bulletin of the Council for Research in Music

 Education, Psychology of Music, and International Journal of Music Education.
 She is a member of NAfME, College Music Society, Society for Music Perception and

 Cognition (SPMC), Society for Music Teacher Education (SMTE), Society for Research

 in Music Education (SRME), and National Band Association.
 She has served as chair

 of the NAfME Perception and Cognition and Affective Response Special Research Interest